 Walking inside the church, you can find the remains of toppled-over columns which were once arranged in a circle.
 After all these years, they still maintain their intricate engravings.

 The Seljuk Palace

 Heading back toward the entrance, note the interesting series of cave dwellings dug into the canyon below.
 Cave towns are quite common throughout the Caucasus and Anatolia, and people may have even settled here before Ani’s foundation.
 In fact, there’s said to be an entire underground network beneath the city itself.

 Amazingly, some families continued living in the caves up until the 20th century!

 The final landmark (or first, if you originally headed right) to see at Ani is the Seljuk Palace, built between the 12th and 13th centuries.

-Something immediately feels off about it compared with the other structures at Ani.
-It’s been hastily and cheaply restored, and hopefully the other nearby buildings don’t end up suffering the same fate.
+Something immediately feels off about it compared with the other structures at Ani, as it’s been hastily and cheaply restored.
+Hopefully, the other nearby buildings don’t end up suffering the same fate.